Azure/azure-signalr/docs/diagnostic-logs.md

 For **collect all** collecting behavior:

 SignalR service only trace messages in direction **from server to client via SignalR service**.
 The tracing ID will be generated in server, the message will carry the tracing ID to SignalR service.

+> If you want to trace message and [send messages from outside a hub](https://docs.microsoft.com/en-us/aspnet/core/signalr/hubcontext) in your app server, you need to enable **collect all** collecting behavior to collect message logs for the messages which are not originated from diagnostic clients.

-By checking the log in server and service side, you can easily find out whether the message is sent from server, arrives at SignalR service, and leave from SignalR service.
+By checking the log in server and service side, you can easily find out whether the message is sent from server, arrives at SignalR service, and leaves from SignalR service.
 Basically, by checking if the *received* and *sent* message are matched or not based on message tracing Id, you can tell whether the message loss issue is in server or SignalR service in this direction.
 For more information, see the [details](#message-flow-detail-for-path3) below.

 For **collect partially** collecting behavior: